derickson/gen-ai-search-studygroup/class/week03/README.md

 ## Step 6 - Make the facets change the search

 Clicking the facets doesn't currently do anything.
 To have them effect the search we need to build a compound query.
-The facet_index we saved into the session state is a delimited value carrying both the field and value sparated by a ```|```
+The facet_index we saved into the session state is a delimited value carrying both the field and value separated by a ```|```

 ```python
     queries = []